AnnaVargova/AutomationShield_wiki/LinkShield.md

 ![LinkShield](https://user-images.githubusercontent.com/18485913/73826463-1ce11600-47fe-11ea-9179-85e396f9c581.png)

 # <a name="api"/>Application programming interface
 The basic application programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
-All functionality associated with the MagnetoShield is included in the `LinkShield.h` header, which contains the `LinkClass` class that is constructed by default as the `LinkShield` object.
+All functionality associated with the LinkShield is included in the `LinkShield.h` header, which contains the `LinkClass` class that is constructed by default as the `LinkShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

 The summary of basic functions and the illustration below should get you started quickly:
 * Output (sensor): `LinkShield.sensorRead();`